bdmossma/hellogit/README.md

 +   MERN stack (AngularJS replaced by [ReactJS](https://en.wikipedia.org/wiki/React_(JavaScript_library)))

 It is interesting to note the order of popularity of the alternatives:
-1   AngularJS (promoted by Google)
+1 AngularJS (promoted by Google),
-2   ReactJS (promoted by Facebook)
+2 ReactJS (promoted by Facebook),
-3   EmberJS (sprung from jQuery tradition)
+3 EmberJS (sprung from jQuery tradition).

 # Getting Started
 The MEAN stack is cross-platform, running on Linux, Windows, and macOS.
 We will provide instructions